Red Bull Salzburg sporting director confirms Liverpool are in talks to sign Minamino | Goal.com

 As reported by Goal, the Reds are set to sign the Japan international in January, with the club having discovered that his release clause is just £7.25 million ($9.6m).

-The 24-year-old has hit nine goals in 22 appearances for Salzburg across all competitions this season while also providing 11 assists.
+The 24-year-old has scored nine goals in 22 appearances for Salzburg across all competitions this season while also providing 11 assists.

 Liverpool have emerged as the frontrunners in the race to sign Minamino, with it now possible that a final agreement could be put in place by the time the winter transfer window opens on January 1.